verbb/formie/packages/docs/browser/modules/payment/opayo.md

 Opayo is a payment provider module used by Formie payment flows.

+## Checkout modes

+The Opayo integration supports two checkout modes, configured on the integration in **Formie → Settings → Payments**:

+- **Own Form** — card fields are rendered on the merchant page and tokenised with `sagepayOwnForm`.
+- **Drop-in Checkout** — card fields are rendered inside an Opayo-hosted iframe with `sagepayCheckout`.

+Both modes produce the same `opayoTokenId` and `opayoSessionKey` hidden inputs before submit.
+Server-side payment capture and 3DS handling are unchanged.

 ## Notes

 - Payment providers also participate in the generic `formie:payment:authorize:*` events documented on the main events page.